GoteoFoundation/goteo/docs/INSTALL.md

 -------------------

 - PHP v5.6 (PHP 7 recommended) or later with extensions `gd`, `mcrypt`, `curl`, `mbstring`, `json`, `mysql` activated
+- Access to the terminal in the webserver and cron.
 - Apache, Nginx or any other server with ModRewrite activated
 - MySQL 5.6 or later